 - Be interested in joining a collaborative research group in the CGSI & Gasch Lab

-The Gasch Lab is housed within the Laboratory of Genetics at the University of Wisconsin-Madison and the new Center for Genomic Science Innovation (of which Dr. Gasch is the Interim Director).
+The Gasch Lab is housed within the Laboratory of Genetics at the University of Wisconsin-Madison and the new Center for Genomic Science Innovation (of which Dr. Gasch is the Director).
 UW-Madison is a vibrant community with a strong culture of interdisciplinary collaboration and communication.
 There are many opportunities for research and professional development.
+CGSI also maintains several training grants that fund postdoctoral fellows, fostering a strong community of genomic scientists.
 Madison is an exceptional place to live and is frequently voted one of the best cities in the country.

 We welcome and encourage women, members of underrepresented minority groups, and individuals with disabilities to apply.